MOC1 Command for Retail - Virtual Gate

 What is the future of retail?
 The closure of major chains like Toys R Us and Sport Chalet have led some to claim brick-and-mortar chains are experiencing a retail apocalypse.
 But in truth, retail chains are simply in the process of adapting to changing buyer behavior and customer demands.
 What’s occurring is, in fact, a lot closer to a retail renaissance than a retail apocalypse.
 And while not all retailers can adapt quickly enough to survive, the most innovative retailers are likely to have bright futures.

 More and more retail brands are looking to find ways to engage customers with technology.
-In fact, many of the sharpest minds in the retail industry are hard at work devising innovative shopping experiences that, in addition to mobile applications, will combine technologies such as facial recognition, augmented reality, AI and CRM to create the retail stores of the future.
+In fact, many of the sharpest minds in the retail industry are hard at work devising innovative shopping experiences that, in addition to mobile applications, will combine technologies such as Computer Vision, augmented reality, AI and CRM to create the retail stores of the future.

 PREVENT ORGANIZED RETAIL CRIME AND VIOLENCE